home-assistant/home-assistant.io/source/_components/qwikswitch.markdown

 footer: true
 logo: qwikswitch.png
 ha_category: Hub
-featured: true
+featured: false
+ha_release: "0.20"
 ---

 The `qwikswitch` component is the main component to integrate various [QwikSwitch](http://www.qwikswitch.co.za/) devices with Home Assistant.

-Loading the `qwikswitch` component will automatically add all devices from the QS Mobile application.
+Loading the `qwikswitch` component will automatically adds all devices from the QS Mobile application.
 QS Mobile controls the QSUSB Modem device.

-Currently QwikSwitch Relays and LED Dimmers are supported (tested).
-QwikSwitch Relay devices can be Switches or [Lights](/components/qwikswitch/lights/) in Home-Assistant.
-If the device name in the QSUSB app ends with ` Switch` it will be created as a Switch, otherwise a Light.
+Currently QwikSwitch relays and LED dimmers are supported (tested).
+QwikSwitch relay devices can be [switches](/components/switch.qwikswitch/) or [lights](/components/light.qwikswitch/) in Home-Assistant.
+If the device name in the QSUSB app ends with ` Switch` it will be created as a switch, otherwise as a light.

 Example configuration: